 - Stay in bed and rest.

-- Stay cool.
-Remove extra layers of clothing and blankets, unless you have the chills.
+- Stay cool by removing extra layers of clothing and blankets unless you have the chills.

-How and when you should treat a fever is generally determined by your age.
+How and when you should treat a fever can vary depending on a person’s age and associated symptoms.
 If left untreated, fever can lead to serious complications in young children, older adults, and people with compromised immune systems.

 Infants and toddlers

-Infants up to 3 months old should be seen by a doctor if they have a fever of 100.4°F (38°C) or above.
+A doctor should see infants up to 3 months old with a fever of 100.4°F (38°C) or above.
 They should still see a doctor even if there are no other symptoms present.

 Fever is often a sign of infection.
-Sometimes, these infections are fast moving or hard to treat.
-So if you have a compromised immune system, getting immediate medical support for fever important.
+Sometimes, these infections are fast-moving or hard to treat.
+So if you have a compromised immune system, getting immediate medical support for fever is important.